Skip to content

 The Bottom Line

 Setting a calorie goal for weight loss isn't complicated, but it does require a bit of math and a willingness to adjust based on real results.
-Start by estimating your TDEE with a validated formula, subtract 500–750 calories to create a moderate deficit, and prioritize protein and fiber within that budget.
-Add resistance training and daily movement to protect your muscle and expand your calorie burn.
+Start by estimating your TDEE with a validated formula, create a moderate deficit of about 500–750 calories, and prioritize protein and fiber within that budget.
+Add resistance training and daily movement to protect muscle and support your total calorie burn.

 Most importantly, treat your initial numbers as a starting point—not a fixed prescription.
-Your body will adapt, your needs will change, and the strategy that works in month one may need tweaking by month three.
-That's not failure; that's how sustainable weight loss actually works.
+Weight loss isn’t perfectly linear: your body adapts, your needs change, and what works in month one may need tweaking by month three.
+If you have a medical condition, take weight-loss medication, or have a history of disordered eating, it’s worth checking in with a qualified clinician for a safer, more personalized target.

 Ready to take the guesswork out of hitting your calorie goal?
 Build your meal plan with Clean Eatz Kitchen and get calorie-controlled, protein-rich meals delivered to your door.